 The mission of the Hepatobiliary and Pancreatic Surgery Program is to provide comprehensive and coordinated care to patients with pancreatic cancer and the precursors of the disease.
 Pancreatic cancer is a complex disease that requires expert care from multiple providers in several medical specialties.
 This helps achieve optimal outcomes for each individual patient.

 Ensuring the Best Possible Outcomes for Pancreatic Cancer Patients

-At Winthrop-University Hospital’s Hepatobiliary and Pancreatic Surgery Program, our goal is to provide comprehensive care to our patients with pancreatic cancer, as well as to those who show early signs of the disease.
+At NYU Winthrop Hospital’s Hepatobiliary and Pancreatic Surgery Program, our goal is to provide comprehensive care to our patients with pancreatic cancer, as well as to those who show early signs of the disease.
 This team-centered approach to care begins with identifying at-risk populations and developing screening protocols in patients with known risk factors, inherited genetic mutations, and visible premalignant lesions on imaging with the goal of preventing the development of the malignancy in these patients.

 For patients who come to us with an existing diagnosis of pancreatic cancer, we are dedicated to offering the best possible care at every stage of the disease.
 Patients with operable tumors will undergo surgery using established and innovative techniques, followed by state-of-the-art chemotherapy and radiotherapy.
-Winthrop’s technology and protocols are among the best in the region.
+NYU Winthrop’s technology and protocols are among the best in the region.